-Unless you have living under a rock, you know the Federal Reserve raised interest rates at its March meeting.
+Unless you have been living under a rock, you know the Federal Reserve raised interest rates at its March meeting.
 This news is particularly interesting to you if you are planning a home purchase.
-However, unless you are choosing an adjustable rate mortgage (ARM), you should know that there are more important factors that affect your mortgage rate.
+However, unless you choose an adjustable-rate mortgage (ARM), you should know that there are more important factors that affect your mortgage rate.

 At its most recent Federal Open Market Committee (FOMC) meeting, the central bank decided to raise short-term rates by one-quarter of a percent.
 It cited a strengthening labor market and economic activity expanding at a moderate pace.
 This is good news: the Fed acted to normalize interest rates in the face of a stronger economy to head off possible inflation down the road.

 While the 10-year yield is important to look at, there are other things to watch.
-Banks package mortgages together into a something called a mortgage-backed security (MBS).
+Banks package mortgages together into something called a mortgage-backed security (MBS).
 This is a complex process, but these securities trade in the marketplace.
-Suffice to say; lenders keep on the eye at the yield these trade at to help determine the mortgage rate they want to charge.
+Suffice to say.
+Lenders keep on an eye on the yield of these trade to determine the mortgage rate they want to charge.